DSurya11/demo/README.md

-# demo
+# simmon game
-this is demo.
+this is a simple simon game

-# student
-Surya